Sulfamethoxazole/trimethoprim (By mouth)

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you also use the following:

 - amantadine, cyclosporine, digoxin, indomethacin, memantine, methotrexate, phenytoin, pyrimethamine, or warfarin

 - an ACE inhibitor, diabetes medicine (glipizide, glyburide, metformin, pioglitazone, repaglinide, rosiglitazone), a diuretic (water pill, such as hydrochlorothiazide), or a tricyclic antidepressant

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, diabetes, malabsorption syndrome (difficulty absorbing nutrients from food), malnutrition, folate deficiency, high potassium in the blood, porphyria, thyroid problems, a history of alcoholism, or if you take medicines to prevent seizures.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, malabsorption or malnutrition, folate deficiency, porphyria, thyroid problems, or a history of alcoholism.
 Tell your doctor if you have asthma or severe allergies, especially if you are allergic to any medicines.
-It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently.
-Tell your doctor if you have a rare condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently for you.

 - This medicine may lower the number of platelets in your body, which are necessary for proper blood clotting.
 This may cause you to bleed or get infections more easily.
 Talk with your doctor if you have concerns about this.